ytp101/meeting-summalization/backend/file_server/README.md

 ## 🚀 Features

-- 🔍 Download original audio files, `.wav`, transcript `.txt`, and generated summaries
+- 🔍 Download original audio files, `.opus`, transcript `.txt`, and generated summaries
 - ✅ Healthcheck and root endpoints for monitoring and uptime verification
 - 📦 Modular architecture with clean routing and utilities
 - 🧪 Fully tested with `pytest` and `httpx`